Star Larvae Hypothesis

 "The mix of kinds of universes [in the multiverse] will continually change over time, as new ways to be fertile are discovered by trial and error.
 This is the way biology works.
 There are no maximally fit species that persist forever; rather, every era in the history of life is characterized by a different mix of species, all relatively fit.
 Life never reaches an equilibrium, or ideal state; it is ever evolving.
 Similarly, whatever laws are typical in the population of universes will change in time, as the population evolves."

-A key point in the biological model of cosmology is that universes not only evolve through generations, as in Smolin’s model, but individual universes also change internally, becoming more complex, resisting the pull of entropy, like developing organisms.
+A key point in the biological model of cosmology is that universes not only evolve through generations, as in Smolin’s model, but individual universes also change internally, becoming more complex, resisting the pull of entropy, like developing organisms, a distinct, second mode of change.
 (Although, in keeping with the star larvae hypothesis' interpretation of biological evolution as a process of development, the hypothesis is tempted to see even in the evolution of universes an instance of development.)
 Smolin explains: "Even now, more than 13 billion years after the Big Bang, our universe is not in equilibrium. [. . . .]
 The question of why the universe is interesting and appears to be getting more so is akin to the question of why the second law of thermodynamics has yet to act to randomize the universe into thermal equilibrium, in spite of billions of years of apparent opportunity to do just that."

 And later: "[W]e can see almost back to the Big Bang and out a corresponding 13 billion light-years, and we see no evidence for our region of the universe being a low-entropy fluctuation in a static world in equilibrium.
 We see instead a universe evolving in time, with structure on every scale developing as the universe expands."